eddymarts/Accommodation-Crawler/README.md

  select count(url) from urls_to_scrape
  where url not in (select distinct url from properties);

--- clean data
-delete from properties where price_per_month_gbp is NULL;
-delete from properties where description is NULL;

 UPDATE urls_to_scrape SET scraped_yet = 0 WHERE url not in (select distinct url from properties);

 -- Distinct roots of URLs to be scraped